 Plant height

 The maximum plant height (27.76, 37.38 and 57.67 cm) at 30, 60 and 90 DAT respectively was observed with treatment T8 (N @230 kg/ha P@150 kg/ha K @ 100 kg/ha) followed by T6 (N @220 kg/ha P@150 kg/ha K @ 100 kg/ha) with 26.52, 35.09 and 55.15 cm at 30, 60 and 90 DAT respectively.
-Minimum height of plant (20.05, 29.51 and 48.68 cm) was observed in T1 (control) at 30, 60 and 90 DAT respectively.
+Minimum height of plant (20.05, 29.51 and 48.68 cm) was observed in T1 (control) at 30, 60 and 90 DAT, respectively.
 The better plant height of brinjal observed in the treatment with higher nitrogen levels (N @ 230 kg/ha, P @ 150 kg/ha, K @ 100 kg/ha) compared to the recommended dose of fertilizer (RDF) (200:150:100 kg NPK/ha) can be attributed to the enhanced availability of nitrogen.
 Nitrogen is a critical macronutrient that significantly influences vegetative growth by promoting cell division and elongation.
 The increased nitrogen supply likely resulted in more vigorous stem and leaf development, leading to greater plant height.
 Additionally, optimal phosphorus and potassium levels in both treatments ensured balanced nutrient uptake, but the additional nitrogen in the 230 kg/ha treatment provided a further boost to overall growth and height.
 Findings were in accordance with conclusions by Sajiv et al., (2020).

 Number of branches per plant

-The maximum number of branches per plant (7.44 branches) was observed at harvest stage with treatment T8 (N @230 kg/ha P@150 kg/ha K @ 100 kg/ha) followed by T7 (N @230 kg/ha P@150 kg/ha K @ 100 kg/ha) with 7.28 branches.
-Minimum number of branches per plant (3.76 branches) was observed in T1 (control).
+The maximum number of branches per plant (7.44 branches) was observed at the harvest stage with treatment T8 (N @230 kg/ha, P@150 kg/ha K @ 100 kg/ha) followed by T7 (N @230 kg/ha P@150 kg/ha K @ 100 kg/ha) with 7.28 branches.
+The minimum number of branches per plant (3.76 branches) was observed in T1 (control).
 The increased number of branches in brinjal observed under the treatment with higher nitrogen levels (N @ 230 kg/ha, P @ 150 kg/ha, K @ 100 kg/ha) compared to the recommended dose of fertilizer (RDF) (200:150:100 kg NPK/ha) can be primarily attributed to the elevated nitrogen availability.
 Nitrogen is crucial for promoting vegetative growth, including the development of lateral shoots and branches.
 The additional nitrogen in the 230 kg/ha treatment likely stimulated more robust meristem activity, leading to the formation of more branches.
 Furthermore, the balanced application of phosphorus and potassium provided a supportive environment for nutrient uptake and overall plant health, but the extra nitrogen specifically enhanced branching by encouraging shoot proliferation and reducing apical dominance, thus leading to a bushier plant structure.
 Similar findings were reported by Sajiv et al., (2020); Ihsan et al., (2023).

 Days to first flowering and 50% flowering